Is the number of analog inputs (or outputs) extendable?

 On the other hand, Axoloti has built-in 5-pin MIDI jacks which Bela does not have, though both can use MIDI over USB.

-Axoloti has its own graphical development environment, which allows you to integrate C++ snippets, whereas for Bela you can either compile Pd patches using the Heavy Audio Tools or write plain C++ code.
+Axoloti has its own graphical development environment, which allows you to integrate C++ snippets, whereas for Bela you can either compile Pd patches using the Heavy Audio Tools, run them using libpd or write plain C++ code.

-How does it compare to the Raspberry Pi 2 with a USB dongle?
+How does it compare to the Raspberry Pi 3 with a USB soundcard?

 Will you offer an enclosure?